balthier82/queryconnector/help/Examples.md

 	}
 }
 ```
-an example to how compile and run the java example:
+an example on how compile and run the java example:

 ```bat
 set JAVA_PATH32="<java sdk dir>\bin"